Soergel Bimodules, the Steenrod Algebra and Triply Graded Link homology: Topological enrichment of Soergel modules

 \section{Topological enrichment of Soergel modules}

-\begin{Ass} In this note, we will assume that $G$ is a connected compact Lie group (or a Kac-Moody group) of adjoint type, and rank $r$.
-Let $i \leq r$ be any index, and let $G_i$ be the compact parabolic subgroup corresponding to the root $\alpha_i$.
-In what follows, we will assume that the integral cohomology of the classifying space: $BG_i$ is torsion free for all $i$ (this is true for example for $G = PU(n)$, $n>2$).
-Failing that condition, the reader must assume that the prime two has been inverted throughout (note that the only possible torsion in $H^\ast(BG_i)$ is two torsion). \end{Ass}
+All results of this section are to be understood away from the prime two.
+In particular, the coefficients in cohomology will be $\Z[\frac{1}{2}]$ (the ring $\Z$ with the prime $2$ inverted) throughout this section unless indicated otherwise.
+Note that the cohomology of the classifying space $H^\ast(BG_i)$ is well known to be free over the $\Z[\frac{1}{2}]$ for any $G$ and $i$.

 Let $T \subset G$ be the maximal torus.
-Since $G$ is of adjoint type, we use the simple roots to identify $T$ with a rank $r$-torus: $(S^1)^{\times r}$.
+Since $G$ is of adjoint type, we use the simple roots to identify $T$ with a rank $r$-torus $(S^1)^{\times r}$.
 Let $EG$ denote the free contractible $G$-complex that serves as the universal principal $G$-bundle.
 Notice that the space $EG$ serves as a model of $ET$ and also of $EG_i$.
+We define the space $\mathcal{F}(\sigma_i)$ as the top left corner in the pullback diagram below, where the map $\rho$ is induced by the right action of $G_i$ on $EG$, and the map $\pi$ is induced by the collapse $G_i/T \longrightarrow pt$ :